CIB/logb/explanation.md

 # Statements

 A statement connects entities.
-You can imagine entities as "nodes" and statements as "edges"(this analogy only goes so far, since statements themselves are also entities).
+You can imagine entities as "nodes" and statements as "edges"(this analogy isn't perfect, as statements themselves are also entities).
 Inferences, or "thinking", in logb consists mostly of creating new statements from existing ones, so statements are a vital part of the system.

 Examples of statements: